 About South Sudan

 CMMB has been working in the Republic of South Sudan, the world’s newest nation, since 2009.
 South Sudan has recently suffered from devastating civil conflict that has destroyed social services and health infrastructure.
 Compounding matters, conflict in countries bordering South Sudan has also spilled over into the country.
-CMMB currently works in Mvolo, Ezo, Yambio and Ibba counties in the greater Western Equatoria region.
+CMMB currently works in Mvolo, Ezo, Nzara, Yambio, and Ibba counties in the greater Western Equatoria region.

 Program areas include: